xavibenjamin/brightpixels.blog/_posts/2018-11-01-brooklyn-event-impressions-love-for-the-mac.markdown

 Instead of putting some self-imposed restriction to performance or I/O, Apple started the new Mac mini with four cores, four Thunderbolt 3 ports, and replaceable RAM.
 The MacBook Air, instead of having just USB-C like the MacBook, has two Thunderbolt 3 ports that can drive 5K displays.

 Tuesday's event felt different because it *was* different.
-Maybe… just maybe, <mark>we're finally being heard.</mark>
+Maybe… just maybe, <mark>we're finally being&nbsp;heard.</mark>